mlowery/getchange/README.md

 * Confirm each change in change-chain is based on the latest available parent (excluding merged parent)
 * Confirm entire change-chain has passed all tests

-## How is this different from git review -d or the Gerrit UI shortcuts?
+## How is this different from git review -d or Gerrit UI shortcuts?

 ### git review -d